Code19Aus/carbon-emission/carbon-emission/README.md

-# Asset transfer basic sample

-The asset transfer basic sample demonstrates:
+# Carbon Emission

 - Connecting a client application to a Fabric blockchain network.
 - Submitting smart contract transactions to update ledger state.
 - Evaluating smart contract transactions to query ledger state.
 - Handling errors in transaction invocation.

-## About the sample
+## About

-This sample includes smart contract and application code in multiple languages.
-This sample shows create, read, update, transfer and delete of an asset.
+This project includes smart contract and application code in typescript languages.
+This project shows create, read, update, transfer and delete of an asset.

 For a more detailed walk-through of the application code and client API usage, refer to the [Running a Fabric Application tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/write_first_app.html) in the main Hyperledger Fabric documentation.